Fiorello La Guardia: Agenda

-He achieved most of the first four goals in his first hundred days, as FDR gave him 20% of the entire national CWA budget for work relief.
+La Guardia achieved most of the first four goals in his first hundred days, as FDR gave him 20% of the entire national CWA budget for work relief.
 La Guardia then collaborated closely with Robert Moses, with support from the governor, Democrat Herbert Lehman, to upgrade the decaying infrastructure.
 The city was favored by the New Deal in terms of funding for public works projects.
 La Guardia's modernization efforts were publicized in the 1936 book New York Advancing: A Scientific Approach to Municipal Government, edited by Rebecca B. Rankin.

 African-American politics

-In 1935 a riot took place in Harlem.
-Termed the Harlem riot of 1935, it has been described as the first "modern" race riot, because it was committed primarily against property rather than persons.
+In 1935, a riot took place in Harlem.
+Termed the Harlem riot of 1935, it has been described as the first modern race riot because it was committed primarily against property rather than persons.
 During the riots, La Guardia and Hubert Delany walked through the streets in an effort to calm the situation.
 After the riots, La Guardia convened the Mayor's Commission on Conditions of Harlem to determine the causes of the riot and a detailed report was prepared.
-The report identified "injustices of discrimination in employment, the aggressions of the police, and the racial segregation" as conditions which led to the outbreak of rioting.
-However, the Mayor shelved the committee's report, and did not make it public.
+The report identified "injustices of discrimination in employment, the aggressions of the police, and the racial segregation" as conditions which led to the outbreak of rioting; however, the mayor shelved the committee's report, and did not make it public.
 The report would be unknown, except that a black New York newspaper, the Amsterdam News, subsequently published it in serial form.

 Ethnic politics

 La Guardia governed in an uneasy alliance with New York's Jews and liberal WASPs, together with ethnic Italians and Germans.

-Not an orthodox Republican, he also ran as the nominee of the American Labor Party, a union-dominated anti-Tammany left wing group that supported Franklin D. Roosevelt for president beginning in 1936.
-La Guardia supported Roosevelt, chairing the Committee of Independent Voters for Roosevelt and his running mate, Henry A. Wallace, with Senator George Norris during the 1940 presidential election.
+An unorthodox Republican, he also ran as the nominee of the American Labor Party, a union-dominated anti-Tammany left wing group that supported Roosevelt for president beginning in 1936.
+La Guardia supported Roosevelt, chairing the Committee of Independent Voters for Roosevelt and his running mate, Henry A. Wallace, with Senator George W. Norris during the 1940 presidential election.
 La Guardia was the city's first Italian-American mayor, but was not a typical Italian New Yorker.
 He was a Republican Episcopalian who had grown up in Arizona and had a Triestine Jewish mother and a lapsed Catholic father.
 He spoke several languages; when working at Ellis Island, he was certified as an interpreter for Italian, German, Yiddish, and Croatian.
 It served him well during a contentious congressional campaign in 1922.
-When Henry Frank, a Jewish opponent, accused him of anti-Semitism, La Guardia rejected the suggestion that he publicly disclose that his mother was Jewish as "self-serving".
+When Henry Frank, a Jewish opponent, accused him of antisemitism, La Guardia rejected the suggestion that he publicly disclose that his mother was Jewish as "self-serving".
 Instead, La Guardia dictated an open letter in Yiddish that was also printed in Yiddish.
 In it, he challenged Frank to publicly and openly debate the issues of the campaign entirely in the Yiddish language.
 Frank, although he was Jewish, could not speak the language and was forced to decline—and lost the election.